 While in the park, walk east a few steps east, over a dune, and you're on the beach.
 Look to your west and you will see the stunning Art Deco architecture Miami Beach is famous for.
 If you need a cold drink -- or a scrumptious seafood dinner -- cross Ocean Drive and pick a sidewalk restaurant.

-The view of Ocean Drive from Lummus Park is an especially beautiful view at night, when the Art Deco hotels turn on their antique neon signs.
+The view of Ocean Drive from Lummus Park is an especially beautiful view at night when the Art Deco hotels turn on their antique neon signs.
 Don't worry about strolling in the park in the early evening hours -- the park is heavily patrolled by police.
-Another nighttime bonus: there's usually groups of musically inclined folks playing bongos and singing.
+Another nighttime bonus: there are usually groups of musically inclined folks playing bongos and singing.

 This park is also home to the SoBe Wine and Food Festival each February.Continue to 2 of 5 below.